Restoration Recovery outpatient addiction treatment logo

 Ready to start Suboxone treatment in Chattanooga?

-Same-week appointments at our Shallowford Road clinic.
+Same-day appointments at our Shallowford Road clinic.
 Most major insurance plans accepted.